-Whilst there are more order types available on the Interactive Brokers desktop platform, this will satisfy most investors and there is also the option to use several order time limits.
+While there are more order types available on the Interactive Brokers desktop platform, this will satisfy most investors, and there is also the option to use several order time limits.

-The usual alerts and notifications are all on offer as well as portfolio and fee reports providing you with a clear indication of your portfolio performance.
-I liked it that the fees you have paid are all displayed so you can account for this when calculating your profit and loss.
+The usual alerts and notifications are all on offer, as are portfolio and fee reports, providing you with a clear indication of your portfolio’s performance.
+I liked that the fees you have paid are all displayed, so you can account for this when calculating your profit and loss.

-The IBKR mobile app allows access to all the great functionality on the go.
-Data streaming is conducted in real time, however, only on one platform at a time which could be an issue for some traders.
-That being said, all the advanced trading tools were available with over 400 data columns, option exercise and spread templates.
-It’s definitely intuitive enough for trading on the go and even lets you deposit checks straight into your Interactive Brokers account.
+The IBKR mobile trading platform allows access to all the great functionality on the go.
+Data streaming is conducted in real-time, however, only on one platform at a time, which could be an issue for some traders.
+That being said, all the advanced trading tools were available, including over 400 data columns, option exercise templates, and spread templates.
+It’s definitely intuitive enough for trading on the go, and it even lets you deposit checks straight into your Interactive Brokers account.

 Security has all been taken care of with a two-step login (I consider this a minimum) and biometric authentication.
 IBot is also available on the mobile app, ready to swing into action on your behalf.

 Interactive Brokers offers mobile apps for both Android and iOS.

 This has been developed for beginners and is much more simplistic in design and functionality to reflect that.
 It’s perfect for those just starting out who are happy to trade just stocks and options from their mobile device.
 You can also access fractional shares from this little app, and there is a demo version available for trading in a simulated environment.